-Opportunities exist for prospective PhD students in biodiversity offset policy analysis.
-Please scroll down for more information on this project, but feel free to contact me if your ideas align with our other research areas.
+Opportunities exist for prospective PhD and Honours students in conservation policy analysis, in Australia and globally, and woodland bird conservation, especially in Queensland.
+Feel free to contact us if your ideas align with our other research areas, too.
 Note in particular the advice on scholarship eligibility and what information to attach to your enquiry.
 Information about scholarships for postgraduate research at The University of Queensland is available here.
-If you are an international applicant, please take care to familiarise yourself with the scholarships for which you might be eligible, and note they are highly competitive.
+If you are an international applicant for PhD candidature, please take care to familiarise yourself with the scholarships for which you might be eligible, and note they are highly competitive.

-The program of research on biodiversity offsetting in the Landscape Ecology and Conservation Group aims to better understand these long-term implications, and develop approaches that reduce the risk of poor outcomes for biodiversity from offset trading.
-Several potential PhD project opportunities exist working on both Australian and African case studies.
-Stipend: candidate must obtain an Australian Postgraduate Award (or equivalent) through The University of Queensland, but additional funding for operating costs is available.
-Prospective PhD candidates interested in the project should contact Martine Maron email@example.com and send a CV and transcript of undergraduate results.
-Applicants will need to apply for and obtain an Australian Postgraduate Award or equivalent scholarship (information available at http://www.uq.edu.au/grad-school/scholarships-and-fees).
+The program of research aims to better understand how to align global net gain goals with the reality of development pressures on the ground, and develop approaches that reduce the risk of poor outcomes for biodiversity from offset trading.
+Prospective PhD candidates interested in projects in this area should contact Martine Maron firstname.lastname@example.org and send a CV and transcript of undergraduate results.
+Applicants for PhD candidature will need to apply for and obtain an Australian Postgraduate Award or equivalent scholarship (information available at http://www.uq.edu.au/grad-school/scholarships-and-fees).